isomerpages/mci-m3/_focus-areas/Marriage, Parenthood and Early Childhood.md

 by Naib Kadi (marriage solemniser) supports couples in their journey from before the big day and through the first two years of their lives together.
 Couples begin their pre-marriage journey with a face-to-face meeting with their selected Naib Kadi prior to their solemnisation ceremony.
-As of Sep 2020, over 5,700 couples have benefited from the programme.</p>
+Over 26,500 couples have benefited from the Bersamamu programme as of January 2024.</p>
 <h5><strong>Marital First Responder Training</strong></h5>
 <p><em>Building community capability for strong marriages</em>
 </p>